wp-plugins/ewww-image-optimizer/readme.txt

 * fixed: errant tool warnings for cloud users in nextgen and flagallery
 * fixed: catch extraction error for pngout during automatic install
 * fixed: settings link in error notices for network-activated installs
+* fixed: regression with alt webp rewriting introduced in 2.4.4 that caused duplicate <html> and <head> tags in some cases
+* fixed: url replacement when restoring original for a converted image

 = 2.4.7 =
 * fixed: defer nextgen loading until 'init' to prevent activation/upgrade problems